juspay/flakular.in/docs/intro/nix-rapid.md

 - [nix.dev on attrsets](https://nix.dev/tutorials/nix-language#attribute-set)
 :::

 The [Nix programming language][nix-lang] provides a lot of general constructs.
-But at its most basic use, it makes heavy use of ==nested hash maps==, otherwise called an "attrset".
+But at its most basic use, it makes heavy use of *nested hash maps* otherwise called an "attrset".
 They are equivalent to [`Map Text a`](https://hackage.haskell.org/package/containers-0.6.7/docs/Data-Map-Strict.html#t:Map) in Haskell.
 The following is a simple example of an attrset:

 ```nix
 {